Slider7/RSS-Presentation/transcript.md

     }
 }
 ~~~~
-Imoprtant note - calling this.setState() tells React to re-render the component.
+Important note - calling this.setState() tells React to re-render the component.
 That is why we see the changes.
 So when we click the button, we'll got this:

 `<screenshot>`